MLHale/GenCyber-web-content/day1/github-primer.md

 A few things to notice here.
 * `On branch master`: You are on the master branch in your local repository.
-* `Your branch is up-to-date with 'origin/master'` Your local repository master branch is in sync with your remote repository master brach on Github.
+* `Your branch is up-to-date with 'origin/master'`: Your local repository master branch is in sync with your remote repository master brach on Github.
 The default name for the remote repository is **origin**.
-* `Changes not staged for commit:` git follows a two step process to save changes to a repository.
+* `Changes not staged for commit:`: git follows a two step process to save changes to a repository.
 First the user indicates which modified/deleted/new files need to be _staged_ for a save in the repository.
 Second these staged files are _committed_ to the repository.
 We will look at commands to do both of these shortly.
 * `modified:   README.md`: git knows that the README.md file has been modified

 Now we stage our changes for a commit using the `git add --all` command and then we can check the status of the repository again using `git status`.